Canale 5: 1990s

-Some programmes aired on Italia 1 were promoted on Canale 5, such as Paperissima - Errori In TV and Scherzi A Parte.
+Some programmes that aired on Italia 1 were promoted on Canale 5, such as Paperissima - Errori In TV and Scherzi A Parte.
+However, during this period, much of Canale 5's schedule was self-produced, including Ore 12, Stranamore, Beato Tra Le Donne and Tira & Molla.

-There was no shortage of programmes for children and teenagers, such as Bim Bum Bam, broadcast from 1991 to 1997 (which previously aired on, and then moved to Italia 1), every afternoon, within which imported animated shows, both American and Japanese, and live-action TV series were broadcast; in the 1993/94 season A Tutto Disney was also aired, replacing Bim Bum Bam (for this season airing only from Monday to Friday) on Saturday afternoons and offering classic Disney cartoons interspersed with segments and games presented by Irene Ferri and Riccardo Rossi.
-However, the programme was little appreciated, and was eventually cancelled and replaced by Bim Bum Bam, which also returned to air on Saturdays.
+There was no shortage of programmes for children and teenagers on Canale 5, such as Bim Bum Bam, broadcast from 1991 to 1997, which featured animated shows from the U.S. and Japan.
+In the 1993–94 season, A Tutto Disney replaced Bim Bum Bam on Saturday afternoons, offering classic Disney cartoons interspersed with segments and games presented by Irene Ferri and Riccardo Rossi.
+However, the programme was not very successful, and was eventually cancelled and replaced by Bim Bum Bam.
+Live-action children's TV series were also broadcast.

-In April 1996, Fininvest 's television activities were brought together under the Mediaset brand.
+In April 1996, Fininvest's various television activities were consolidated under the Mediaset brand.